etiennestuder/gradle-jooq-plugin/README.md

 + Using a custom generator strategy defined in the same Gradle project: [here](example/use_custom_generator).

 # Changelog
++ 2.0.4 - Upgrade to jOOQ 3.9.1 and better configuration error messages
 + 2.0.3 - Upgrade to jOOQ 3.9.0
 + 2.0.2 - Configuration of call-backs for code generation java execution process
 + 2.0.1 - Bug fixes